aspose-zip/Aspose.ZIP-Products/zip/net/compress/pptx/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your PPTX files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="PPTX" readMoreLink="https://docs.fileformat.com/presentation/pptx/" >}}
-Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
-Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
-A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->